t-davidson/audience-engagement-replication/README.md

 The `weekly_dataset.csv` file contains the final version of the data used for time series modeling.
 The `bf_posts_raw.csv` file contains the original text of BF's Facebook posts.

 ## Code
 All code is contained in the `code` directory.
 Specific instructions are included within each file.
+The files are either in R or RMarkdown format.

 ### Topic models
 The code used to run the topic model is contained in `estimate_topic_model.Rmd`.
 The fitted model is stored in the `topic_model` directory.
 The `process-topic-model-results.Rmd` script is used to obtain weekly topic proportions.